buzden/deptycheck/docs/source/explanation/derivation/design/single-con.md

 -->

-In this case, generation of non-recursive constructors `JJ` and `TL` is straightforward, the only difference is that `b` is a function argument, not a result of subgeneration.
+In this case, generation of non-recursive constructors `JJ` and `TL` is straightforward, the only difference is that `b` is a function parameter, not a result of subgeneration.

 Recursive cases are not so easy.
 Surely, we can first generate value `b` using derived `data_Bool` generator (as we did before for `JJ` constructor)